TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Hyperlinks.rst

 Tips
 ----

-1. For convenience many manuals already have a page "Linktargets" where you can easily see what linktargets are available.
-Example: https://docs.typo3.org/m/typo3/reference-tca/main/en-us/Targets.html
+1. For convenience many manuals already have a :file:`objects.inv.json` where you can easily see what link targets are available.
+Example: https://docs.typo3.org/m/typo3/reference-tca/main/en-us/objects.inv.json

 2. As an editor you should not change or remove labels once they have been published.
-   If you feel that a label (= linktarget) should be changed you should keep the old one and add the new one on a separate line.
+   If you feel that a label (= link target) should be changed you should keep the old one and add the new one on a separate line.
 You cannot know whether some other manual in the world links to the label you would like to remove.